purescript-react/purescript-react-basic/generated-docs/React/Basic.md

 - `didUpdate`
   - The React component's `componentDidUpdate` lifecycle.
 Rarely necessary.
 - `willUnmount`
-  - The React component's `componentWillUpdate` lifecycle.
+  - The React component's `componentWillUnmount` lifecycle.
 Any subscriptions or timers created in `didMount` or `didUpdate` should be disposed of here.

 The component spec is generally not exported from your component module and this type is rarely used explicitly. `make` will validate whether